-How to Tell if a Luna Moth is Dying: Spot the Signs Now
+How to Tell if a Luna Moth is Dying: Identifying Signs of Decline

 Luna moths are fascinating creatures known for their distinctive appearance, featuring lime-green color and long tails.
 While it’s intriguing to observe these moths, it’s equally important to know when they might be in distress.
 Noticing signs of a dying luna moth can help understand their life cycle and potential threats to their wellbeing.